 Should you also want to take a bus back to Shanghai from Suzhou, I suggest taking a bus from the South Station (苏州汽车南站 Sūzhōu Qìchē Nánzhàn).
 South Station in Suzhou is closest to all the touristy areas and has buses running almost every 2-3 hours from 7:00 am to 6:00 pm.

-But again, taking a bus pales in comparison to the high-speed train as it is both lengthy and more expensive.
+But again, taking a bus pales in comparison to the high-speed Shanghai to Suzhou by train option as it is both lengthy and more expensive.

 Final Thoughts: Travel from Shanghai to Suzhou

-As I shared above, my advice for traveling from Shanghai to Suzhou is to take the high-speed train.
+As I shared above, my advice is to consider doing Shanghai to Suzhou by train – particularly the high-speed train.
 It’s easy, fast, and the cheapest option.
 It takes less than half an hour to make the trip, so you honestly need a good reason not to take the high-speed train!

 Once you’ve booked all your transportation for your trip to China, make sure you do your research on travel insurance, especially for China.
 Read through my 9 reasons to consider travel insurance for China.

-Have you traveled between Shanghai and Suzhou before?
+Have you traveled between Shanghai and Suzhou by train before?
 What was your experience and what would you recommend?